📣

 • When the disk spill is triggered, TiDB outputs a log containing the keywords memory exceeds quota, spill to disk now or memory exceeds quota, set aggregate mode to spill-mode.

-• Disk spill for the Sort, MergeJoin, and HashJoin operators is introduced in v4.0.0; disk spill for the non-concurrent algorithm of the HashAgg operator is introduced in v5.2.0; disk spill for the concurrent algorithm of the HashAgg operator is introduced in v8.0.0.
+• Disk spill for the Sort, MergeJoin, and HashJoin operators is introduced in v4.0.0.
+Disk spill for the non-parallel algorithm of the HashAgg operator is introduced in v5.2.0.
+Disk spill for the parallel algorithm of the HashAgg operator is introduced in v8.0.0 as an experimental feature and becomes generally available (GA) in v8.2.0.
+Disk spill for the TopN operator is introduced in v8.3.0.

-• When the SQL executions containing Sort, MergeJoin, HashJoin, or HashAgg cause OOM, TiDB triggers disk spill by default.
+• When the SQL executions containing Sort, MergeJoin, HashJoin, HashAgg, or TopN cause OOM, TiDB triggers disk spill by default.

 The following example uses a memory-consuming SQL statement to demonstrate the disk spill feature for HashAgg: